PhuSanh/dev-note/server/nginx-docker.md

 - After edit config file, reload nginx
 	+ docker exec my-nginx nginx -s reload (outside container)
 	+ nginx -s reload (inside container)
+- DO NOT use .dev for server_name (Google bought .dev for public), or if have to set .dev, use other browsers but Google Chrome

 - Config files must have postfix .conf